NicolasConstant/sengi/README.md

-# Sengis
+# Intro
-Sengis is a dekstop mastodon client.
+Sengi is a dekstop mastodon client.

 ## License